If you haven’t heard of water lentils and you’re a plant-based eater, it’s time to get your education on!

 The Essential Amino Acids

-Complete proteins contain all the essential amino acids — the building blocks of proteins — of which there are actually twenty!
+Complete proteins contain all the essential amino acids — the building blocks of proteins — of which there are twenty!
 These twenty “different amino acids … can form a protein” of which “nine that your body can’t produce on its own.”
 When I refer to a “complete protein,” such as a water lentil, I’m talking about a protein that contains all “nine essential amino acids — the ones that your body can’t produce.”

-In fact, water lentils are such a “high-quality protein that they are similar in amino acid profile to whey protein powder,” protein sourced from animals.
+Water lentils are such a “high-quality protein that they are similar in amino acid profile to whey protein powder,” protein sourced from animals.

 Digestive System and Allergy Friendly